top of page

 What are the most common burnout or compassion-fatigue issues you see in your clients?

 A lot of what I hear comes back to the overall demands of our healthcare system in general.
 Many professionals feel overworked and understaffed with heavy caseloads, and the expectation to “push through” no matter how depleted they feel.
 For instance, I’ve had many clients share with me that they are constantly having to pick up extra shifts or are scheduled to be on call more than ever before.
-This certainly starts to take a toll and impacts their personal and family life.
-Some college students are already rethinking careers in healthcare because they see the challenges ahead and worry about feeling overwhelmed before they’ve even entered the field.
 The constant pressure can significantly impact personal and family time, leading to emotional exhaustion, decreased job satisfaction, and difficulty maintaining healthy boundaries between work and home life.

 Can you walk us through how your one-on-one support differs from your workplace wellness packages?

-Individual 1:1 counseling offers professionals a safe space for support and emotional release.
-Together, we develop a customized support plan to facilitate personal growth and well-being.
-I create a safe space for professionals to reflect and process the challenging cases or heartbreaking tragedies that often go unspoken in their line of work, while also acknowledging and celebrating victories along the way.
-We set goals to safeguard work-life balance, set healthy boundaries, and find fulfillment “beyond the 9-5”.
+1:1 counseling provides a safe space to process difficult cases and release emotional strain.
+Together, we develop a customized support plan to facilitate personal growth and overall wellness.
 We focus on fostering a mindset shift, recognizing that emotional well-being is just as important as physical health.
 More information on 1:1 support can be found here.

 What measurable benefits do clients and organizations typically experience from your interventions?

-Both the American Nurses Association (ANA) and the National Association of Social Workers (NASW) emphasize self-care as an ethical responsibility.
-The Codes of Ethics make it clear: nurses and social workers have a professional responsibility not only to care for the patients they serve, but also to care for themselves.
-Protecting their own well-being isn’t optional; it’s part of practicing ethically, sustainably, and safely.
+Both the American Nurses Association and the National Association of Social Workers emphasize self-care as an ethical responsibility in their Code of Ethics.
+This means there is a professional responsibility not only to care for the patients we serve, but also to care for ourselves.
+Protecting our own wellbeing isn’t optional, it’s part of practicing ethically, sustainably, and safely.

 How do you tailor your programs for individual practitioners versus larger organizational teams?

-Mosaic Wellness provides workshops on key wellness topics, while also partnering with organizations to create tailored sessions that align with their team’s unique challenges and objectives.
+Mosaic Wellness provides workshops on key wellness topics, while also partnering with organizations to create tailored sessions that align with their team’s unique challenges.
 Presentations review key topics and offer concrete takeaways.
 Topics include stress management, self-care, finding fulfillment, boundary setting, and work-life balance.
 Check out workshop examples here.

 If healthcare professionals are looking for more individualized support, I recommend 1:1 counseling.
 Together, we create a customized support plan tailored to their personal goals, while exploring their values and priorities to guide meaningful change.